5 Stages of Programming Languages

 1993 – Ruby

 Yukihiro Matsumoto created Ruby as a teaching language.
-So, it’s no surprise that it builded from his favorite programming languages.
-To mention a few, those include Perl, Ada, Lisp, Smalltalk and Eiffel.
-Today, it’s used for web apps, and also on the web app framework Ruby on Rails.
+So, it’s no surprise that it was built from his favorite programming languages.
+To mention a few, those include Perl, Ada, Lisp, Smalltalk, and Eiffel.
+Today, it’s used for web apps and on the web app framework Ruby on Rails.

 1995 – Java

-Java is a platform-independent language, created by James Gosling.
+Java is a platform-independent language created by James Gosling.
 Initially, it was used for cable boxes and hand-held devices.
-But, now, it’s embedded in pretty much everything.
-For instance, it’s used from computers and smartphones to even the Mars rovers!
-On top of that, it’s one of the most popular programming languages in use today.
+But, now, it's embedded in pretty much everything.
+For instance, it’s used by computers and smartphones, even the Mars rovers!
+On top of that, Java it’s one of the most popular programming languages today.

 1995 – PHP

 PHP is a scripting language developed by Rasmus Lerdorf.
 In its beginnings, it stood for Personal Home Page.
-Nonetheless, nowadays it stands for Hypertext Preprocessor.
-Today, it’s popular on web programming for connecting databases.
-Furthermore, it runs in over 20 million websites, and it’s the main language on WordPress.
+Nonetheless, nowadays, it stands for Hypertext Preprocessor.
+Today, it’s popular in web programming for connecting databases.
+Furthermore, it runs on over 20 million websites, and it’s the primary language of WordPress.

 1995 – JavaScript

-JavaScript is one of the most popular languages within the rise of the internet.
-So much that it’s pretty much essential for any web or app developer.
-Fun fact: built by Brendan Eich, its creation only took 10 days!
-As for its purpose, it focused on dynamic web development, PDFs documents and widgets.
-For instance, Gmail, Adobe Photoshop and Firefox use JavaScript since their starting days.
+JavaScript is one of the most popular languages with the rise of the internet.
+So much so that it’s essential for any web or app developer.
+Fun fact: built by Brendan Eich, its creation only took ten days!
+As for its purpose, it focused on dynamic web development, PDF documents, and widgets.
+For instance, Gmail, Adobe Photoshop, and Firefox have used JavaScript since their starting days.

-Microsoft developed C# with the aim of combining C++’s abilities and Visual Basic’s simplicity.
+Microsoft developed C# (C Sharp) intending to combine C++’s abilities and Visual Basic’s simplicity.
 Currently, C# uses lies most in Microsoft products.
 Moreover, it’s used in Unity to create incredible games.

 2003 – Scala